NaanKaran/NetCoreHelpers/NetCoreHelpers/README.md

 #### ToInt

-Converts a string to an integer.
+Convert a string to an integer.

 ```csharp
 string str = "123";